blackbat13/eternal-king/docs/stories/misc/undeadly_conundrum.md

 The moment Xeroth whispered those forbidden syllables into the dead acolyte’s ear, the necromancer’s magic *caught*.
 Not collapsed—it *ignited*.
 Malak Vorth’s Hollow Choir didn’t falter; it *swelled*, voices rising to a shriek that cracked the cathedral spire like dry clay.
 The necromancer’s eyes blazed with stolen starlight, his skeletal fingers weaving runes of pure entropy.
 He’d tasted the Chaos in Xeroth’s meddling—and *liked* it.
 Now, instead of crumbling, he was *ascending*, his power surging as he siphoned the unstable energy Xeroth had carelessly injected into the ritual.

-*"Oh, splendid,"* Xeroth gurgled, his three-headed form shuddering as a wave of necrotic force slammed into them.
+*"Oh, splendid"* Xeroth gurgled, his three-headed form shuddering as a wave of necrotic force slammed into them.
 Vera’s reattached arm tore clean off again, skittering across the cobblestones. *"Turns out necromancers *do* appreciate unsolicited creative input.
 Who knew?"*

 Vera didn’t answer.
 She was already dragging Xeroth—now a lopsided pile of twitching limbs—into the shadow of a collapsed archway as the streets erupted.
 The dead weren’t shambling anymore.
 They were *marching*.
 In perfect, terrifying unison.
 Toward *them*.